rnmapbox/maps-docs/docs/install.md

 ```

 ### Install dependencies
+- Navigate to the `ios` directory for your project with `cd ios`
-Run a `pod install` to install required dependencies.
+- Run `pod install` in the `ios` directory.

+### Troubleshooting iOS issues

-**IMPORTANT: If you are using a new MAC with the M1 or M2 chip, you may run into this issue:**
+If you are using a machine with MacOS 14 or newer (typically with the M1 or M2 chip), you may run into this issue:

 ```bash
 [!]
 CocoaPods could not find compatible versions for pod "MapboxMaps":